-Please tick RHD/RHCE Genotyping on the Test Request Form for Red Cell Genotyping (BT-637).
+Please select RHD/RHCE Genotyping on the Test Request Form for Red Cell Genotyping (BT-637).

 - At least 3ml peripheral blood in EDTA sample tubes is required.
-If a smaller volume is all that is available please contact the laboratory. - The blood sample must not be opened following blood collection or used for any testing prior to being sent to the laboratory. - Include any details of RhD phenotyping already performed.
+If only a small volume is available please contact the laboratory. - The blood sample must not be opened following blood collection or used for any testing prior to being sent to the laboratory. - Include any details of RhD phenotyping already performed.

-RHD/RHCE Genotyping - Summary of essential referral information ≥3ml peripheral blood in EDTA; store and transport at room temperature; patient referral - Patients with autoantibodies (standard RHD genotype), multi-transfused patients, RHD-variants in African populations.
+RHD/RHCE Genotyping - Summary of essential referral information

+≥3ml peripheral blood in EDTA; store and transport at room temperature; patient referral - Patients with autoantibodies (standard RHD genotype), multi-transfused patients, RHDvariants in African populations.